emmajanedrews/base-template/_posts/2017-11-30-why-you-need-education-training-and-development.md

 If you can’t afford to travel around on your own, there are many different real estate seminars that you can attend.
 You can pay about $800 and get an entire week of real estate education.
 If you’re not sure which conference to go to, I’ll invite you to one of our next ones.
 {: .present-before-paste}

 **Books are another great training resource.** I prefer to listen to audiobooks.
-I listen to about an hour a day, take notes, and read the notes again later.
+I listen to them for about an hour a day, take notes, and read the notes again later.
 I share all of these resources with my team.
 {: .present-before-paste}

 I also provide coaching to my team.
 We change up our coach every six months to a year.
 If we want to learn about geographic farming, then we’re going to coach with someone who mails to 10,000 homes every month.